Hurricane Laura didn’t cause pollution in Louisiana town. It just added to it.

 Some homes are occupied, but many look as if they had been abandoned long before the storm, with the swamp already swallowing them up in water and mud.
 That’s because many of Mossville’s residents have fled the expanding oil, gas and chemical industry.
 Scores of multibillion-dollar plants snake along “cancer alley,” which follows the Mississippi River from Baton Rouge to New Orleans, or dot the flat land and ship channel leading down to Galveston, Texas, or crowd the ports where export terminals for natural gas are multiplying.

-The people of Mossville have also been fleeing contaminated water, foul-smelling air, and fear of sickness from the factories that dominate the town’s outer edge.
+The people of Mossville have also been fleeing water they fear is contaminated, foul-smelling air, and fear of sickness from the factories that dominate the town’s outer edge.
 Increasingly devastating storms, starting with Katrina in 2005, have also prodded some to pull up stakes.

 And others left for the money.
 SASOL, which operates the Lake Charles Chemical Complex that looms over the town, has been buying out residents to make way for an $11 billion plant expansion.